-Kenyon's Grist Mill ~ About Us
+About Kenyon's Grist Mill

-Kenyon’s Grist Mill is the oldest manufacturing business in Rhode Island, dating back to 1696.
+Purchase Our Products Kenyon’s Grist Mill is the oldest manufacturing business in Rhode Island, dating back to 1696.
 It is the second oldest continuously operating business in the state, just behind the White Horse Tavern in Newport.
-We are regularly inspected by the Rhode Island Department of Health and the FDA.
-This qualifies us to ship throughout the country and stand behind our products' excellence.
+We are regularly inspected by the Rhode Island Department of Health and the FDA, which qualifies us to ship throughout the country and stand behind our products' excellence.
 Customers have sought Kenyon's products for generations because of our honesty, dependability, and high standards.
 We take pride in doing business the right way and feel honored to be preserving a piece of Rhode Island's history.
-Kenyon's Grist Mill is always looking for new sources of locally grown grain, especially the rare crop of Rhode Island Flint Corn.
+Kenyon's Grist Mill is always looking for new sources of locally grown grain, especially the very rare crop of Rhode Island Flint Corn.
 Although we try very hard to purchase our grains as local as possible, it is also important to consider the farming methods used.
 Our farmers source non-GMO seed and do no use pesticides.
 We do not use any additives or preservatives.
 Feel free to read about the difference between genuine stone ground products and steel ground products here.
 For more updates on what we are doing, make sure you follow us on facebook here.
 For a variety recipe ideas, click here.